RicoSuter/NSwag/README.md

 - [NSwag.AspNet.Owin](https://www.nuget.org/packages/NSwag.AspNet.Owin/) (.NET 4.5+): OWIN Middlewares for serving Swagger specifications and Swagger UI
 - [NSwagStudio](https://chocolatey.org/packages/nswagstudio) (Chocolatey): Package to install the NSwagStudio and command line tools via Chocolatey

+The NuGet packages may require the "Microsoft.NETCore.Portable.Compatibility" package on .NET Core/UWP targets (if mscorlib is missing).

 ### Usage in C&#35;

 The following code shows how to read a Swagger specification and generate C# client classes to call the described web services: